zells/dish/readme.md

 ## Concepts

 A *Zell* encapsulates behaviour.
-Each zell has a unique *Address* which can be used to send it asynchronous *Messages* of arbitrary but structured content.
+Each zell has a unique *Address* which can be used to send it asynchronous *Messages* with arbitrary but structured content.
 Each Message is delivered exactly once if the receiver can be found.

 Zells live on a *Dish*.
-A Dish can be connected to another Dish, called *Peer*, forming a Network of Zells.
-Messages can be sent to any Zell on a Network using its Address, regardless of the physical location of the Zell.
+A Dish can be connected to other Dish, forming a *Network* of Zells.
+Messages can be sent to any Zell on the Network using its Address, regardless of the physical location of the Zell's Dish.

 ## Installation